-column C the number of participants who demonstrated progress through a secondary or postsecondary transcript or report card for a sufficient number of credit hours that shows a participant is meeting the For reporting MSG via Secondary or Postsecondary Transcript: Enter in column B the total number of Integrated Education and Training program participants enrolled during the reporting period.
-Enter in State unit's academic standards.
+Enter in column C the number of participants who successfully passed an exam that is required for a particular occupation or attained progress in technical or occupational skills as 👄 videnced by trade-For reporting MSG via Passing Technical/Occupational Skills Exams: Enter in column B the total number of Integrated Education and Training program participants enrolled during the reporting period. related benchmarks such as knowledge-based exams.